An unlabelled mixture of listed and alternative Sonatini Hippeastrum varieties, for a nice summer surprise!

 Once established, each Sonatini Hippeastrum bulb will produce two or three stems.
 Each stem will bloom with up to four or five flowers.
 Each flower is 6-12cm across.

-These Dwarf Hippeastrums will grow and thrive in cool climates down to -15C, so even Southern states can leave the bulbs in the ground.
-In these areas they are semi evergreen.
-Sonatini Hippeastrums will remain evergreen in warmer areas.
-Of course, like all Hippeastrums they can be grown in pots where they can be bought indoors for display.
+They will grow and thrive in cool climates down to -15C, so even Southern states can leave the bulbs in the ground.
+In these areas they are semi evergreen, though they will remain evergreen in warmer zones.
+Of course, like all Hippeastrums they can be grown in pots and bought indoors when blooming for display.

 Sonatini Hippeastrums are relatively new to Australia and they are taking it by storm.
 They are a little smaller than your average Hippeastrum, but they make up for it with their vigorous growth and easy going nature.